 More information on Stamus Security Platform

-Hopefully you’ve gained a greater understanding of what command and control servers are, how they affect your network, why they are harmful, and some of the many ways Stamus Security Platform can detect their use.
+Hopefully you’ve gained a greater understanding of what command and control servers are, how they affect your network, why they are harmful, and some of the many ways our network detection and response platform can detect their use.
 Now, when you see the terms “command and control,” “C2,” or “CNC”, you’ll know exactly what we are talking about.

 If you would like to see a live demonstration of how Stamus Security Platform detects command and control communication or want to discuss how it could help you detect and respond to threats in your network, please click on the button below to request a demo.